ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'cnonce' parameter MUST include a new dedicated nonce N\_C generated by the joining node.

+* In case the joining node is going to join the group exclusively as monitor, then the following applies:

-* The 'client_cred' parameter MUST include an authentication credential in the format indicated by the Group Manager.
+  - If present, the 'client_cred' parameter MUST include an authentication credential in the format indicated by the Group Manager.
 Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and with possible associated parameters.

-* The 'client_cred_verify' parameter MUST include a PoP evidence computed as described in {{ssec-join-req-sending}}, by using the private key associated with the authentication credential specified in the current 'client_cred' parameter, with the signature or ECDH algorithm, and with possible associated parameters indicated by the Group Manager.
+  - If present, the 'client_cred_verify' parameter MUST include a PoP evidence computed as described in {{ssec-join-req-sending}}.
+The private key to use is the one associated with the authentication credential specified in the current 'client_cred' parameter, with the signature or ECDH algorithm, and with possible associated parameters indicated by the Group Manager.
 If the error response from the Group Manager includes the 'kdcchallenge' parameter, the joining node MUST use its content as new N\_S challenge to compute the PoP evidence.

 ## Send the Join Response {#ssec-join-resp}